 Fury gets to choose between Slayer and Mountain Thane:

-There are numerous Fury Warrior builds that are being shared on the internet, with most of them being either outdated or outright bad in 11.0.7.
-Here we gathered for you 2 awesome Raid builds and 1 for Mythic+ that combines a great mix of raw damage, personal defensives and party utility.
+There are numerous Fury Warrior builds that are being shared on the internet, with most of them being either outdated or outright bad in Patch 11.1.
+Here we gathered for you 2 awesome Raid builds (one for pure ST and the other one for cleaving down bosses & adds)and 1 build for Mythic+ that combines a great mix of raw damage, personal defensives and party utility.

-Lets be honest, the rotation for Fury is extremely simple both to remember and execute, but you still need to know the proper order as the spec is rather punishing when you mess it up.
+Lets be honest, the rotation for Fury is extremely simple both to remember and execute, but you still need to know the proper order as the spec is rather punishing when you mess it up even slightly.

 Minimizing Downtime